 - Drinking alcoholic beverages, use of drugs and smoking at your game site before, during, or after your game is strictly prohibited.
 Offenders will be asked to leave the league without refund.
 No Exceptions.

-- An EC presence is dependent on sport, season, and/or facility locations.
+- A GC presence is dependent on sport, season, and/or facility locations.
 They are not referees, as all games are self-officiated.
 They are on-site to be a neutral supporter of both teams, clarify rules, manage equipment, start/stop games, and to inform players of league news.

-- Event Coordinator may stop a game before the full time has expired due to overly aggressive play, persistent unsportsmanlike conduct or a general violation of the rules of the game.
+- Game Coordinators may stop a game before the full time has expired due to overly aggressive play, persistent unsportsmanlike conduct or a general violation of the rules of the game.